pixel-gram/c4c-frontend-challenge/README.md

 - Button function to add new referral patient
 - Button function to submit referral list
 - Google map autocomplete and input designs
+- Add new referral triggered when you click button "+ ADD ANOTHER PATIENT"
+-

 # To run this repository,
     git clone https://github.com/robynchung/c4c-frontend-challenge.git